Envision Trial for Alzheimer’s Drug Aduhelm Is Now Recruiting

 Today, nearly all existing treatments for Alzheimer’s are designed to help people manage symptoms, like memory loss — but they can’t cure Alzheimer’s, or prevent the disease from progressing.
 As the prevalence of the disease grows, disease-modifying drugs are a dire need.

 Following Aduhelm, a new anti-amyloid drug by the same drugmakers, called Leqembi, has also received accelerated approval.
 Trial data showed that Leqembi slowed cognitive decline over the course of 18 months.
+Eli Lilly’s drug donanemab isn’t far behind, and may be assessed for approval by the end of 2023.

 The ENVISION trial will help clear up lingering questions surrounding the effectiveness of the drug, while potentially strengthening the link between amyloid clearance and cognitive improvement.